zackJKnight/lineup-coach-api/README.md

 This project is provided for educational and demonstration purposes.
 It shows how to build a small API with token issuance, persistent storage via Deno KV, and federated login via Google OAuth.
-It is licensed under the MIT License.
+It is licensed under the MIT License..